 Projects per year

-I joined the dperatment in 2014.
-I am a trained sociologist.
-My research concerns precarious work in the gig economy and beyond.
-I am interested in the emerging varieties of automation, the related power structures, and how they are impacting on work and life.
+As a trained sociologist, my research focusses on work, emplyment, and technology.
+I am specifically interested in developments around digitalisation of work, the decision making processes around the invention and implementation of new technologies, and workforce outcomes.
+I am interested in the cross-sectional emerging varieties of automation, the related power structures, and how they are impacting on work and life.
 The integrity of teaching and research is crucial to my pedagogical approaches.

 My teaching covers the broad range of sociology of work.

 Expertise & Capabilities

 - Research Methods

 My reserach interests are in the broad area of changing work and employment structures, with a focus on new technologies and re-roganisation.
 I did research the impact of the implementation of New Public Management on public servants in different nations and sectors (police, waste collection, energy).
 More recently, I started to investigate in the effects robotics-led workplaces have on job quality.
 I am also interested in reseraching trade unions, particularly in terms of their representational and oragnisational capacities.
 My research relies on inter-disciplinary as well as international collaborations.